 sincere thanks again for such a fun and rewarding day – we had a few aches yesterday, but nothing too bad, which is reassuring!
 Please pass on my thanks to the whole team from TCV as well, particularly from "Team Pond"! - Hayley, Cancer Research UK

 Our committed staff, volunteer leaders, community groups and volunteers often lack the tools, materials, support and investment necessary to reclaim and protect Scotland’s green spaces.
-As a result many of these green spaces are closed to the public, and are not supporting their potential for wildlife and biodiversity.
-Quite simply, without your support we could not work with and inspire the vast numbers of people we do, manage the many green spaces we already do, or aspire to reclaim the many hundreds of others in Scotland that are not actively managed for nature conservation.
+As a result many of these green spaces are closed to the public, and are not supporting their potential for wildlife or local people.
+Quite simply, without your support we could not work with and inspire the vast numbers of people we do, manage the many green spaces we already do, or aspire to reclaim the many hundreds of others in Scotland that are not actively managed for community benefit or nature conservation.

 Through employee volunteering your team, employees and support can make a massive difference to communities where most needed, practical work takes place on sites ranging from the most beautiful locations in the capital, to those that are most deprived.